Scriptor/pharen/readme.markdown

 	"This is a valid string."
 	'This is not.'

-Variables do not have $'s in front of them, as in PHP, just use them as is.
+Variables do not have $'s in front of them, as in PHP.
+Just use the name by itself.
 However, if you want to use a variable as a function name, you will need to use the dollar sign.
 This will be explained later.